Housing Contexts URBAN5086

 Mandatory Entry Requirements:

-The course will be assessed by two 2,000 word assignments, each worth 50%.
+The course will be assessed by two 2,500 word assignments, each worth 50% of credits.
 One will focus on housing policy, the other on housing finance.
 Students will be required to investigate policy and finance problems rather than compile a traditional essay.
 There is no examination.

 Intended Learning Outcomes of Course